Tree Preservation Orders and works to trees in a conservation area

 - What is a tree preservation order (TPO)?

-- What is the difference between a TPO and tree are conservation areas?
+- What is the difference between a TPO and tree in a conservation areas?

 - How do I know if my tree is protected or in a conservation area?